Is the Nuclear Family a Problem?

-In the March issue of The Atlantic, David Brooks writes a provocative and compelling article about the nuclear family.
-He thinks it is a huge problem.
+In the March issue of The Atlantic, David Brooks writes a provocative and compelling article about family.
+He thinks the nuclear family is a huge problem.

-On the surface, one might conclude that he is onto something, which he may well be, but is the nuclear family really the problem or is there something else at play?
+On the surface, one might say that he is onto something.
+And he may well be.
+But is the nuclear family really the problem?
+Or is there something else at play?

-Scott Stanley, research professor at the University of Denver, questions whether the nuclear family is the real villain in Brooks’ article.
+Scott Stanley, a research professor at the University of Denver, questions whether the nuclear family is the real villain.

 “Disconnection and isolation are his real targets,” writes Stanley.
 “To me, the nuclear family seems like a passenger along for the ride in a car leaving the scene of the crimes Brooks describes—when the car is driven by us.
 By us, I mean most of us, motivated for our desires for autonomy and freedom.”
 He continues, “A lot of the problems we see may be caused by what most people want—even if those things also have downsides for individuals and society.”

-In another response, Kay Hymowitz, William E. Simon Fellow at the Manhattan Institute, examines the past and finds that scholars basically agree that the nuclear family household has been the “dominant form” in Western Europe and the United States since the dawn of the industrial era… the anomaly was the extended family, not the nuclear family.
+In another response, Kay Hymowitz and William E. Simon, Manhattan Institute Fellow, examined the past and found that scholars agree that the nuclear family household has been the “dominant form” in Western Europe and the U.S. since the industrial era.
+The anomaly was the extended family, not the nuclear family.

 “As demographics changed, the dominant family form did not,” writes Hymowitz.
 “Rising life expectancy and falling fertility starting in the latter half of the 19th century meant more surviving grandparents available for smaller numbers of couple households.
 But the share of households with extended families stayed more or less the same.
 It seems that people preferred the privacy and independence of the nuclear form – despite all its disadvantages.”

-Bottom line, what Brooks seems to be espousing is that in order for children and adults to really thrive, we need to bring back the extended family – whether people are related or not.
+Bottom line: Brooks seems to be espousing that for children and adults to really thrive, we need to bring back the extended family – related or not.

-Brooks suggests there are plenty of examples of those who have moved from nuclear families to forged families.
-He gave Common as an example, which is a real estate development company that operates more than 25 co-housing communities where young singles can live in separate sleeping spaces with shared communal areas.
+Brooks suggests plenty of examples of those who have moved from nuclear families to forged families.
+He gave Common, a real estate development company, as an example.
+Common operates more than 25 co-housing communities where young singles can live in separate sleeping spaces with shared communal areas.

-There is nothing legally binding that keeps the people in these communities from coming and going.
-People move for various reasons – job transitions, marriage, divorce, etc., so it still doesn’t address the root problem.
+Nothing legally binding keeps the people in these communities from coming and going.
+People move for various reasons – job transitions, marriage, divorce, etc., so it doesn’t seem to address the root problem.

 In general, human beings are relational by nature and thrive on connectedness.
-Whatever our family form looks like, how do we create intentional community in a society that seems to have a strong bent toward isolation?
+Whatever our family form looks like, how do we create an intentional community in a society with a strong bent toward isolation?

-Regardless of your situation, you can deliberately and persistently build a tribe around you that will create the safety net extended families might fill.
-In the past, communities of faith often helped to fill this void and it is still true today for those who choose to be active in a community.
-Neighbors can also help create a safety net, but one has to be willing to establish and maintain relationships with those around them.
-School and work present opportunities as well for connection and networking to build your community.
+Regardless of your situation, you can deliberately and persistently build a support system around you to create the safety net extended families might fill.
+Communities of faith often help to fill this void.
+Neighbors can also help create a safety net.
+Still, one has to be willing to establish and maintain relationships with those around them.
+School and work present opportunities for connection and networking to build your community, too.

-Perhaps you are fortunate enough to have vast social capital, but chances are pretty great that others around you don’t.
-As a part of a larger community, we all have some responsibility to help others connect if we really are about helping people thrive.
+Perhaps you’re fortunate enough to have vast social capital, but chances are pretty great that others around you don’t.
+As a part of a larger community, we all have some responsibility to help others connect and help people thrive.

 For more family resources, click here.